bbatsov/batsov.com/_posts/2021-11-03-a-note-about-recruiters.md

 ### Create a Great Pitch

-How many companies did you get a super generic message like the following:
+How many times did you get a super generic message like the following:

 > Greeting from X. I work for Y, a well-funded startup that's using blockchain
 > technology to revolutionize Z. Our team is growing rapidly and we are now looking for